Carbonateb/palewind/README.md

 - Works directly with your tailwind config
 - A robust color generator for a solid starting point
+- A project manager to store your palettes
+- Work across different color spaces (HSL, HSV, RGB)
 - More efficient use of space
   - Can comfortably display an 11-shade (50-950) color using half a 1080p monitor
   - Gives you more room for other windows